AnghelLeonard/Hibernate-SpringBoot/HibernateSpringBootDtoConstructor/README.md

 **Key points:**\
      - write a proper constructor in the DTO class\
+     - rely on Spring Data Query Builder Mechanism for expression the SQL\
      - for using Spring Data Projections check this [recipe](https://github.com/AnghelLeonard/Hibernate-SpringBoot/tree/master/HibernateSpringBootDtoViaProjections)

 **See also:**\